 Temple Cider is a small-scale craft cider producer, based on our farm near Beaminster in West Dorset.
 We are close to the borders of both Devon and Somerset, between Lyme Regis and Crewkerne.
 The cidermaking talent behind Temple Cider is Paul, formerly an Electrical Engineer, who is ably assisted by partner Jo, a lapsed Technical Author.
 Keeping us both in check, and entertained, are our characterful rescue dogs.

 When we moved to Temple Farm in 2014, we soon decided to include cidermaking in our farming activities.
 Paul had experience of making wine, and Jo had experience of drinking cider, so what could go wrong?!

 We converted one of the farm buildings, the old milking parlour, into a cidery, and bought a rack and cloth cider press in readiness for production.
 In the autumn of 2019 we found a supply of wonderful cider apples ready for picking in an old orchard nearby, and so the cidermaking fun began.

 Temple Cider = Real, full-juice craft cider

-Read our latest news here.
+You can read our latest news posts here.